Right of Way Permits

 All landscaping and driveway accesses in the county right of way must conform to current county codes and standards.
 Please contact Road and Bridge concerning any landscaping proposals along the right of way, as we may be able to assist you in identifying where your property line is in relation to the public right of way.

-This year, the excavation moratorium will be extended to Wednesday, May 8, 2019, weather permitting.
+This year, the excavation moratorium will end on May 1, 2021, weather permitting.

 Right of way (road cut) permits will be issued to the following individuals only, who wish to assume responsibility for any failures for a period of two years: